Radial Transport in High-Redshift Disk Galaxies Dominated by Inflowing Streams: Analyzing the Simulations

 There are 1098 snapshots in total across all 34 galaxies, equally spaced in the cosmological expansion factor, $a=(1+z)^{-1}$, with $\Delta a=0.01$.
 For each snapshot, the galactic center is determined iteratively using only the innermost stars \citep[stars within spheres of decreasing radii from 600 to 130 pc, initially centered at the minimum of the potential well; for more details, see][]{mandelker14}.
 A `cold' disk is then defined using gas with temperatures less than $1.5 \times 10^4 \Kdegree$ and stars with ages less than $100 \Myr$.
 The unit vector, $\hat{z}$, along the angular momentum of this cold component (in its rest frame) determines the disk plane, i.e., the plane perpendicular to $\hat{z}$.
 The direction of $\hat{z}$, the disk radius, $R_\rmd$, and disk height (half thickness), $H_\rmd$, are computed iteratively until they converge to within $5 \%$, following the procedure described in Appendix~B of \citet{mandelker14}.
 Briefly, $R_\rmd$ is defined such that it encloses $85 \%$ of the cold mass within a cylinder of radius $0.15 R_\rmv$ and height $1 \kpc$.
 Here, $R_\rmv$ is the virial radius of the dark matter halo hosting the galaxy, defined according to the \citet{bryan98} critical overdensity criterion. $H_\rmd$ is defined such that the disk thickness, $2 H_\rmd$, contains $85 \%$ of the cold mass within a cylinder of radius and height equal to $R_\rmd$.
 The angular momentum of the cold material within a cylinder of radius $R_\rmd$ and height $H_\rmd$ determines $\hat{z}$.
 See \citet{mandelker14} for more details.

-Except when otherwise stated, here onwards, we focus on the cold gas within the disk, i.e., gas with temperatures less than $1.5 \times 10^4 \Kdegree$ and residing within a cylinder of radius $R_\rmd$ and height $H_\rmd$.
-We have verified that increasing the temperature threshold of cold gas to as high as $5 \times 10^{4} \Kdegree$ has no significant impact on our results.
+Except when otherwise stated, here onward, we focus on the cold gas within the disk, i.e., gas with temperatures less than $1.5 \times 10^4 \Kdegree$ and residing within a cylinder of radius $R_\rmd$ and height $H_\rmd$.
+This is for comparison to the H$\alpha$/CO observations of \citet{genzel23}.
+However, we have verified that at least $80 \%$ (typically around $85-90 \%$) of the gas mass in VELA disks is in the cold phase defined by this temperature threshold and that increasing the temperature threshold to include warm or hot gas with higher temperatures has no significant impact on our results (see also Appendix~\ref{sec:A5}).
 The ratio of the cold gas mass to the baryonic (gas + stars) mass within the disk is defined as the cold gas fraction, $f$.
 In \se{st}, the cold gas within the disk is further classified into recently accreted streams versus the off-stream material, labeled as non-streams.

 Two key physical quantities relevant to the study of radial transport are velocity and mass flux in the radial direction.
 These are determined for all cold gas as well as for streams and non-streams separately.
 The average radial velocity and radial mass flux as a function of the cylindrical distance from the galactic center, $r$, are defined as